cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 address during 60 second epochs.

-In addition to supporting all standard SQL aggregate functions such as SUM, COUNT, MIN, etc, Tigon supports User Defined Aggregate Functions (UDAFs).
-In order to incorporate a new UDAF into Tigon, the user needs to provide the following four functions:
+In addition to supporting all standard SQL aggregate functions such as SUM, COUNT, MIN, etc, TigonSQL supports User Defined Aggregate Functions (UDAFs).
+In order to incorporate a new UDAF into TigonSQL, the user needs to provide the following four functions:

 - an INITIALIZE function, which initializes the state of a scratchpad space;
 - an ITERATE function, which adds a value to the state of the UDAF;
 - an OUTPUT function, which returns the value of the aggregate; and
 - a DESTROY function, which releases UDAF resources.

-Tigon handles all the details of managing the scratchpad space for maintaining the state of aggregates and automatically inserts the calls to corresponding functions.
+TigonSQL handles all the details of managing the scratchpad space for maintaining the state of aggregates and automatically inserts the calls to corresponding functions.